-(iv) Revenue and profit contribution
+(ii) Revenue and profit contribution

-Since the acquisition date of 22 March 2013 to 30 June 2013, the Zuji Group has contributed to the Consolidated Entity revenues of \$8.0m and a net loss of \$1.5m.
+Between the acquisition date of 22 March 2013 to 30 June 2013, the Zuji Group contributed to the Consolidated Entity revenues of \$8.0m and a net loss of \$1.5m.

-It has been determined impracticable to disclose the revenue and loss for the Zuji Group as if the acquisition had occurred at 1 July 2012 due to the difference in financial years making the results indeterminable.
+It was determined to be impracticable to disclose the revenue and loss for the Zuji Group as if the acquisition had occurred at 1 July 2012 due to the difference in financial years making the results indeterminable.